Find Affordable College Courses

 Morgantown, WV

-West Virginia University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree journalism programs.
+With a ranking of #9, West Virginia University did quite well on this year’s most popular schools for journalism students working on their bachelor’s degree.
 Located in the city of Morgantown, WVU is a public school with a fairly large student population.

 Of the 170 students majoring in journalism at WVU, 31% are male and 69% are female.